clulab/factuality/factuality-models/README.md

 1. Create a local version using `sbt publishLocal`
 1. Update the dependency for the `factuality-client` project to the new version and make sure the client runs.
 This may require "touching" `../build.sbt`.
-1. Do not both with `sbt release`, because the files are too large for Maven Central.
+1. Do not bother with `sbt release`, because the files are too large for Maven Central.
 1. Manually copy the locally published model files from your `ivy2` directory, usually `~/.ivy2/local/org.clulab/factuality-models` to, for example, clulab servers at `/data/nlp/models/org.clulab/factuality-models`.